tseemann-dk/Xodium/README.md

 Others can easily be added by implementing a few simple bridge interfaces.

 ## Xodium.Mvvm
 Yet another MVVM library.
 Like every other MVVM library or framework, this library contains base classes for basic MVVM elements like view models, commands and more.
-In an unopinionated approach to how to apply MVVM to your code, this library aims at providing you with a generic toolset of components and abstractions that work together with your favorite choice of MVVM library.
+In an unopinionated approach to how to apply MVVM to your code, this library aims at providing you with a generic toolset of components and abstractions that play well together with your favorite choice of MVVM library.

 Beside the basic building blocks of MVVM, the library also contains a navigation system for navigating between view models independently of the underlying UI framework and infrastructure.